Legal in Most States

 Arrow

-States that currently restrict or ban sweepstakes casinos include Washington, Idaho, Michigan, Montana, Connecticut, New York, Kentucky, Louisiana, Nevada, Tennessee, Alabama, Georgia, and Vermont.
+States that currently restrict or ban sweepstakes casinos include California, New Jersey, Indiana, Maine, Oklahoma, Washington, Idaho, Michigan, Montana, Connecticut, New York, Kentucky, Louisiana, Nevada, Tennessee, Alabama, Georgia, and Vermont.
 Some only restrict real-money-style redemptions, while others prohibit the platforms entirely.

 How do sweepstakes casinos avoid gambling laws?